 This is how we found each other and we truly believe it is how each of you found your partner.
-It is through love that God gave His all and with God's love, we will pull through our most troubling times.
+It is through love God gave His all.
+With God's love, we will pull through our most troubling times.

 "There is no other way to claim God's promises than to trust and obey."

-If not for our love and faith in Him, we truly believe we would not have been blessed as we have in this life.
-When the day comes He calls us home, we know we have fulfilled our purpose on this Earth because you have been left in good hands… God's.
-We know that we have taught and guided you to love and trust in Him as we do.
+If not for our love and faith in Him, we truly believe we would not have been as blessed as we have in this life.
+When the day comes for Him to call us home, we know we have fulfilled our purpose on this Earth because you have been left in good hands… God's.
+We know we have taught and guided you to love and trust in Him as we do.
 We will live with Him in His kingdom with peace, love, and everlasting joy, knowing you have been left in His capable hands.

-One day we will no longer be around and when that time comes, we know you will be there for each other as God has been there for you.
+One day we will no longer be around.
+When this time comes, we know you will be there for each other as God has been there for you.
 Take care of and look out for each other.

 For many years now, following each gathering with our family and loved ones, we have written a letter much like this.
 Some surmise our day.
 Others follow this format, giving you encouragement, hope, and reminders of whom your heart truly belongs.
 For we have love here, but the purest and truest love we will ever know comes from our Lord.